IRS Forms

 What Changed Recently

-The IRS page for 8453-TE shows no recent developments, and the 2024 PDF remains current as of February 19, 2025.
+The IRS page for 8453-TE shows no recent developments, and the 2025 PDF (IRS revision 5/2/25) is the current version for the 2025 tax year.
 That said, e-file timing and platform rules move through IRS MeF publications and IRM updates throughout the year.
 Your software vendor and ERO rely on Publication 4163 and Publication 4164 for the technical do’s and don’ts, while the form itself stays relatively stable.

 If you subscribe to IRS QuickAlerts or e-News for Tax Professionals, you will see notices when e-file behaviors change or when a new set of accepted forms is added to MeF.
 This helps firms avoid last-minute surprises during peak season.